What’s my house worth?

 Being passionate about top-notch photography and marketing, I ensure that your home look it’s very best and most appealing to buyers.
 With just about everyone starting their home search online, showcasing your home with great photos is A MUST if you want to encourage appointments.
 Many agents haven’t caught on to this yet and the MLS is proof of that.
 There’s no lack of poor listing photos to be found.

-Many of my listings will be outfitted with either a 360º interactive virtual tour, or a walk-thru video tour.
-These are in addition, not instead of, premium photography.
+Many of my listings will be outfitted with either a 360º interactive self-guided tour, or a walk-thru video tour.
+These are in addition to premium photography.
 Buyers love being able to walk through your home, virtually, from their laptop, tablet or phone.
 And, when they do schedule an appointment to view in person, they already feel comfortable there because they “walked through” the house already.
 Just like they’re coming home.

 These enhancements, combined with effective social media marketing, work together to cultivate a buyer’s interest and draw them to your front door.
 From there, the staging you’ve done and attention to detail will encourage buyers to envision their bright & happy future in the house and compel them to make an offer before someone else does.
 That reaction is precisely my goal.